zvahidy/WE-Shop-Marketplace/README.md

 ## WE Stand Together For Women Empowerment!

 ### Project Overview:
-We will be creating a decentralized marketplace where users will be able to buy, sell, and auction items.
+We will be creating a decentralized online marketplace on the blockchain where users will be able to buy, sell, and auction items.
+Our blockchain-based online market will solve a lot of problems that comes with traditional marketplaces:
+* It has a decentralized distributed database, and all nodes are involved in maintaining the database.
+Each has a full record of the database.
+There’s no central server for hackers to destroy;
+* It‘s a peer-to-peer (P2P) network, hence sellers can directly transact with buyers without intermediaries;
+* T&Cs are coded in immutable smart contracts; besides they are transparent;
+* The payment process uses cryptocurrencies thus eliminating third-party payment providers;
+* Cryptographic hash functions, data encryption, and blockchain consensus algorithm make the system secure.

 This marketplace will be value-centered - all purchases and items will contribute to women’s charities both here and abroad - https://www.neemaproject.org/